Home » Appetizers & Snacks » Bacon Spinach Crescent Pinwheels

 • A silicone baking mat makes rolling the crescent dough a cinch.
 Start with cold dough and it won’t stick.

-• You can adapt this recipe using your favorite flavor of cheese or what you have available.
+• You can adapt this recipe using your favorite flavor of cheese.
+Gruyere, mozzarella or colby jack cheese would all work using the same amount called for in the recipe.

-• It’s very important that these pinwheels are assembled and chilled thoroughly before cutting.
-The softened cream cheese needs to firm which will help them keep they’re shape when cutting.
+• It’s very important that these pinwheels are assembled and chilled thoroughly before you attempt cutting them.
+The softened cream cheese needs to firm which will help them keep their shape when cutting.

 • When slicing into portions, use a very sharp knife for the best results.